MicrosoftDocs/bing-docs/bing-docs/bing-autosuggest/quickstarts/python.md

 ---
 title: "Quickstart: Suggest search queries with the Bing Autosuggest REST API and Python"
-titleSuffix: Azure Cognitive Services
+titleSuffix: Bing Search Services
 description: Learn how to quickly start suggesting search terms in real time with the Bing Autosuggest API.
-services: cognitive-services
+services: bing-search-services
-author: aahill
+author: swhite-msft
-manager: nitinme
+manager: ehansen

-ms.service: cognitive-services
+ms.service: bing-search-services
 ms.subservice: bing-autosuggest
 ms.topic: quickstart
-ms.date: 05/06/2020
+ms.date: 07/15/2020
-ms.author: aahi
+ms.author: scottwhi
-ms.custom: tracking-python
 ---

 # Quickstart: Suggest search queries with the Bing Autosuggest REST API and Python

 Follow this quickstart to learn how to make calls to the Bing Autosuggest API and read the JSON response.
 This simple Python application sends a partial search query to the API, and returns suggestions for searches.
 While this application is written in Python, the API is a RESTful Web service compatible with most programming languages.
 The source code for this sample is available on [GitHub](https://github.com/Azure-Samples/cognitive-services-REST-api-samples/blob/master/python/Search/BingAutosuggestv7.py)